Overtime Pay Laws for Truck Drivers

 Drivers of “small trucks” with a Gross VehicleWeight Rating of 10,000 lbs or less are generally not exempt and are covered by the federal overtime law.
 This means they should be receiving overtime pay if they work more than 40 hours per week.

 State Law may Require Overtime

-Also note that truck drivers may be entitled to overtime pay under state law, even if they are not under federal law.
+In certain states (CO, NM, NY, WA, MA) truck drivers may be entitled to overtime pay under state law, even if they are exempt from the overtime requirements under federal law.